 We Discuss Whether or Not HGTV Remodeling Shows Are Realistic

 Celebrity renovators like Alison Victoria from HGTV’s show Kitchen Crashers are not real.
 You cannot become an expert designer and renovator 2 years after leaving The University of Nevada Las Vegas with a degree in psychology.
 Professionals know that it takes at least a decade of experience along with talent to become a competent kitchen designer and to direct remodeling projects.
-And the information obtained from HGTV is less real than their hosts.
+The information obtained from HGTV is less real than its hosts.

 If you enjoy HGTV reality remodels think of them as simply entertainment.
-Your kitchen designer and general contractor will breath a sigh of relief.
-And if you hire competent professionals for your kitchen renovation you can expect no HGTV type surprises.
+Your kitchen designer and general contractor will breathe a sigh of relief.
+If you hire competent professionals for your kitchen renovation you can expect no HGTV type surprises.